pentandra/account_us_sstp/tests/scenario_account_us_sstp_sale.rst

 For no other reason than that the ZIP Code search is simplest, I'm testing the ``foo`` tax code logic in this section.
-Notice that the matching boundary record was the only one set with a tax code as part of the :ref:`setup`.
+Notice that the matching boundary record was the only one set with a SER tax code as part of the `setup`.
+If a boundary record has a tax code relation, that means that all taxes should be reported within that boundary under a composite SER code, rather than as multiple codes.
+To enable this behavior, if a reporting code exists on a boundary's tax code, the code is copied to each `Tax Line
+<model-account.tax.line>` of a transaction.
+In the `corresponding report
+<Viewing your tax code data>`, only the applicable tax lines are shown.

 Create sale::